12 Ethical Investing Apps For A Socially Responsible ROI

 What is ethical investing exactly?

-Ethical investing works by either including positive-impact investments, avoiding negative-impact investments, or ideally doing a little of both.
+Pro-social or environmental investing works by either including positive-impact investments, avoiding negative-impact investments, or ideally doing both.

 Ethical investing is used interchangeably with another term: ESG investing, which assesses a company’s operations based on environmental, social, and governance criteria.

 However, there’s no standardized definition for ESG and ethical investing apps have unfortunately been associated with subsequent greenwashing and “woke-washing.”

 Investors may experience higher fees on ESG products, hard-to-trace investments, and bogus sustainability claims.

 It’s no wonder the former chief investment officer for sustainable investing at BlackRock (Tariq Fancy), warned that sustainable investing is often nothing more than a “placebo.”